-Our ability to increase revenues will depend in large part on our existing public safety solution customers renewing their annual subscriptions and expanding their mileage coverage or purchasing and implementing our ShotSpotter Missions solutions.
+Our ability to increase revenues will depend in large part on our existing public safety solution customers renewing their annual subscriptions and expanding their mileage coverage or purchasing and implementing our ShotSpotter Connect solutions.
 Most of our ShotSpotter Flex customers begin using our solution in a limited coverage area.
 Our experience has been, and we expect will continue to be, that after the initial implementation of our solutions, our new customers typically renew their annual subscriptions, and many also choose to expand their coverage area.
 If our existing customers do not renew their subscriptions, our revenues may decrease.
 However, some customers may choose to not renew or reduce their coverage.
 If existing customers do not choose to renew or expand their coverage areas, our revenues will not grow as we anticipate, or may even decline.
 During the COVID-19 pandemic and any associated impact on economic conditions, this risk is more pronounced than usual, as our customers' priorities may change or they may have greater uncertainty regarding the availability of funding for our solutions as a result.

-Our ability to further penetrate the market for our public safety solutions depends on several factors, including: maintaining a high level of customer satisfaction and a strong reputation among law enforcement; increasing the awareness of our ShotSpotter Flex and ShotSpotter Missions solutions and their benefits; the effectiveness of our marketing programs; the availability of funding to our customers, particularly in challenging economic conditions we anticipate from the COVID-19 pandemic; and the costs of our solutions.
-Some potential public safety customers may be reluctant or unwilling to use our solution for a number of reasons, including concerns about additional costs, unwillingness to expose or lack of concern regarding the extent of gun violence in their community, uncertainty regarding the reliability and security of cloud-based offerings or lack of awareness of the benefits of our public safety solutions.
-If we are unsuccessful in expanding the coverage of ShotSpotter Flex by existing public safety customers or adding new ShotSpotter Flex and ShotSpotter Missions public safety customers, our revenues and growth prospects would suffer.
+Our ability to further penetrate the market for our public safety solutions depends on several factors, including: maintaining a high level of customer satisfaction and a strong reputation among law enforcement; increasing the awareness of our ShotSpotter Flex and ShotSpotter Connect solutions and their benefits; the effectiveness of our marketing programs; the availability of funding to our customers, particularly in challenging economic conditions we anticipate from the COVID-19 pandemic; and the costs of our solutions.
+Some potential public safety customers may be relucant or unwilling to use our solution for a number of reasons, including concern sabout additional costs, unwillingness to expose or lack of concern regarding the extent of gun violence in their community, uncertainty regarding the reliability and security of cloud-based offerings or lack of awareness of the benefits of our public safety customers or adding new ShotSpotter Flex and ShotSpotter Flex and ShotSpotter Flex and ShotSpotter Flex and ShotSpotter Flex by existing public safety customers or adding new ShotSpotter Flex and ShotSpotter Connect public safety customers, or revenues and growth prospects would suffer.